-4.4 Context and Leadership Statement (500 words)
+Context and Leadership Statement (500 words)

-The purpose of the Context and Leadership Statement is to provide any contextual information needed to demonstrate the scope and impact of your strategic leadership.
+Both written and dialogic routes require that you include a context and leadership statement, which is not assessed but is an important component of your submission.
+Its purpose of the Context and Leadership Statement is to provide any contextual information needed to demonstrate the scope and impact of your strategic leadership.
 It should briefly describe: